jamesl1001/simpleslider/README.md

 All animations are done using CSS3, which means to see the beautiful transitions you'll have to be using a modern browser, but it will still gracefully degrade for older browsers.

-The project is open source; I accept suggested change requests.
+The project is open source; use the [issue tracker](https://github.com/jamesl1001/simpleslider/issues) to submit bugs or change requests.

-Anyone is free to use and modify it as they wish, however I would love to know if you do use it; contact me through my website.
+I would love to know if you're using SimpleSlider.
+Contact me and I'll feature your site.

 <a rel="license" href="http://creativecommons.org/licenses/by/3.0/deed.en_US" title="SimpleSlider by JaL Productions is licensed under a Creative Commons Attribution 3.0 Unported License"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by/3.0/88x31.png" /></a>